-Assistive Technology, Implementation Methods & Educational Resource Recommendations for Kids with Written Output Disorders digital download is a resource guide for parents and professionals working with students with educationally significant handwriting challenges that make it difficult/impossible for them to complete written schoolwork with paper and pencil.
+Assistive Technology, Classroom Implementation Strategies & Resource Recommendations for Kids Who Struggle to Write digital download is a Resource Guide designed for OTs, parents and other professionals working with students with educationally significant handwriting challenges.
+These challenges make it difficult/impossible for them to complete written schoolwork using paper and pencil.

 Authors: Sue Ramin-Hutchison (Certified Teacher Consultant for Physically & Otherwise Health Impaired Students, Assistive Technology Support Specialist and Special Education/Section 504 Advocate) and Merri Domer (Special Needs Technology Consultant)